FoMo-HRI/FoMo-HRI.github.io/workshop/roman25/program.md

 # [](#format)Format

-This will be an afternoon half-day workshop.
+This will be an afternoon half-day workshop, with interactive participatory activities.

 <!-- Format and Activities: -->